 In developing a comprehensive, adequate and representative system of marine parks, habitats were used as key surrogates for broader biodiversity.
 Consideration was given to benthic habitat type and extent as well as shoreline habitat type and length (DEH 2009).
-About 26 per cent of the benthic habitats of the FWCMP have been mapped at a broad scale (1:100,000) using satellite imagery (DEWNR 2015c, Edyvane 1999a, b, Figure 6).
-A summary of the mapping for the one RAZ and the 3 SZs in the FWCMP is provided in Table 1.
-The entire shoreline of the FWCMP has been mapped (Appendix B) by digitising aerial photos (DEWNR 2015d).
+About 19 per cent of the benthic habitats of the NAMP have been mapped at a fine scale (1:10,000), by digitising aerial photographs, field surveys (for mangrove and saltmarsh), acoustic mapping and towed camera surveys (DEWNR 2015c, d, Miller et al. 2009, Figure 6).
+An additional 10 per cent has been mapped at a broad scale (1:100,000) using satellite imagery (DEWNR 2015e, Edyvane 1999a, b, Figure 6).
+The majority (71 per cent) of the subtidal habitats in the NAMP are not mapped.
+Grid-based video drops (separated by 1 kilometre) have been conducted in 2 of the SZs to characterise the distribution of habitat types in previously unmapped areas or areas with uncertainty in current mapping (Figure 7 and Figure 8).
+A summary of the mapping for the 9 SZs in the NAMP is provided in Table 1.
+The entire shoreline of the NAMP has been mapped (Appendix B) by digitising aerial photos (DEWNR 2015f).
 Each of the mapping techniques delivers a different type of estimate of 'spatial extent' and this will influence the ability to detect any potential change from the baseline condition.

 Table 1.
-Benthic habitat mapping in RAZs and SZs of the FWCMP.
-Mapping type is broad scale (DEWNR 2015c, Edyvane 1999a, b).
+Benthic habitat mapping in SZs of the NAMP.
+Mapping type includes: fine scale (DEWNR 2015c, d, Miller et al. 2009); broad scale (DEWNR 2015e, Edyvane 1999a, b) and video drops (DEWNR unpublished report).